opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

-It is important to understand that the new G-API based version of calcGST() will just produce a compute graph, in contrast to its original version, which actually calculates the values.
-This is a principal difference -- G-API based functions like this are used to construct graphs, not to process the actual data.
+It is important to understand that the new G-API based version of calcGST() will just produce a compute graph, in contrast to its the original version, which actually calculates the values.
+This is a the principal difference -- G-API based functions like this are used to construct graphs, not to process the actual data.

 Let's start implementing calcGST() with calculation of \f$J\f$